Julia Wilmotte Henshaw: Early life

-Henshaw was born Julia Wilmotte Henderson (some sources spell it Willmothe) 1869 in Durham, England.
+Henshaw was born Julia Wilmotte Henderson (some sources spell it Willmothe) in 1869 in Durham, England.
 She was one of eight children.
-She studied in France and Germany before she moved to Canada about 1890.
+She studied in France and Germany before she moved to Canada in about 1890.
 She is sometimes erroneously credited with the discovery of the moccasin flower (also pink lady's slipper) (Cypripedium acaule), which had been known to science since 1789 and known from the Canadian Rocky Mountains since at least 1897, due to a misunderstanding of her statement "The Pink Lady's Slipper is so extremely rare in the Rocky Mountains that I regard my discovery of it in the year 1903 as the crowning triumph of my botanical work in that region."
 She married Charles Grant Henshaw (July 6, 1860, St. Hyacinthe, Quebec – circa 1927) in Montreal on June 15, 1887.
 Their only child, Doris, was born on September 20, 1889, and died circa 1974.
 They moved to British Columbia in 1890.
 She died from heart trouble.
 Doris married Grant Morden.